-Hickman Geological Consulting, LLC ("HGC") is a full-service valuation and geotechnical services company that focuses on the decision space between earth materials and financial matters.
+Hickman Geological Consulting, LLC is a full-service valuation and geotechnical services company that focuses on the decision space between earth materials and financial matters.
 Since 2013, HGC has been the Pittsburgh area's leading valuation house for oil and gas minerals connected with estate planning, expert witness, lease negotiations, and mineral sales.
 Since 2016, HGC has provided these services nationwide.
-In 2018, HGC diversified into geotechnical services related to landslide identification, mitigation, and design as well as geotechnical residential building services, such as ground stability and infiltration testing.
+In 2018 HGC diversified into geotechnical services related to landslide identification, mitigation, and design as well as geotechnical residential building services, such as ground stability and infiltration testing.

-Mr. Hickman is a registered professional geologist in the State of Pennsylvania.
-HGC is sub-contracted for these services by small to mid-sized engineering and environmental firms to lend our expertise in these matters to their individual projects.
+Mr. Hickman is a registered Professional Geologist in the state of Pennsylvania.
+Hickman Geological Consulting, LLC is sub-contracted for these services by small to mid-sized engineering and environmental firms to lend our expertise in these matters to their individual projects.
 Mr. Hickman's areas of expertise include soil physics and mapping for construction, erosion, sediment, and landslide issues, writing geologic investigation reports, and hydrological investigations.

-HGC provides expert reports and testimony on the value of oil and gas rights and royalties in cases of tax, estate planning, divorce, real estate transactions, and litigation.
+Hickman Geological Consulting, LLC provides expert reports and testimony on the value of oil and gas rights and royalties in cases of tax, estate planning, divorce, real estate transactions, and litigation.
 HGC is the technical backbone of many successful mineral buying companies.
 We direct buy areas, provide expected profit statements, and provide the technical data necessary to educate investors.

 We provide independent acquisition and divestment due diligence reports.
-We provide advisement to supplement customers' existing teams, or act as customers' representatives.
+We provide advisement to supplement your existing team, or act as your representatives.
 These services include geologic and/or reservoir modeling, well curve, EUR, and cost input creation and verification, economic model creation, data room generation and review, and environment and sediment control field review.

-HGC's experienced staff can provide the needed experience and technical understanding to put landowners on level ground with operating companies in negotiations.
+Hickman Geological Consulting, LLC's experienced staff can provide the needed experience and technical understanding to put landowners on level ground with operating companies in negotiations.
 We provide assistance during leasing, right of way, and well pad siting.
-Examples of these services include leasing terms, right of way negotiations, settlement options, and well pad locations.
+Examples of these services include leasing terms, right of way negotiations, settlement options, and well pad locations